MMEarth-Bench: Global Model Adaptation via Multimodal Test-Time Training: Experiments

-\textbf{Benchmarking.} We benchmark 7 pretrained models: 3 RGB-only, 2 S2-only, and 2 multimodal models (see \cref{tab:pretrained-encoders}).
-For comparison, we also evaluate a randomly initialized ConvNeXtV2A model with RGB input.
-All methods use a linear task decoder.
+We benchmark 8 pretrained models: 3 RGB-only, 2 S2-only, and 3 multimodal models (see \cref{tab:pretrained-encoders}).
+For comparison, we also evaluate a randomly initialized ConvNeXtV2A model with RGB input and another variant (ConvNeXtV2A-MM) with all modalities as input.
+We implement all models with a linear task decoder.
 For the tile-level tasks, the task decoder consists of global average pooling followed by layer norm and a fully connected layer, and for the pixel-level task, it bilinearly upsamples the embeddings to the tile size and then applies a convolutional layer with a $1\times1$ kernel.
 We finetune by training all model parameters.
-Linear probing results are provided in the Supplementary.
+Linear probing results are provided in the Appendix.

-\textbf{Multimodal models.} The TerraMind encoder consists of a series of blocks in which modality-specific tokens are conditioned on one another through the attention mechanism.
+\textbf{Multimodal models.} The TerraMind encoder contains a series of blocks in which modality-specific tokens are conditioned on one another through the attention mechanism.
 For modality fusion, we use the default implementation, which averages the patch embeddings from the final encoder block across modalities.
 In contrast, cross-modal Copernicus-FM does not have per-modality encoding.
 We implement it as a Siamese network, sharing parameters across modalities.
 We separately compute embeddings for S2, S1, and DEM and then average them.
+Galileo linearly projects the modalities separately into tokens, adds modality-specific embeddings to them, concatenates all the tokens into a single sequence, and then performs self-attention in shared transformer blocks.
+For ConvNeXtV2A-MM we one-hot-encode the categorical modalities, add spatial dimensions to the tile-level modalities, stack all the pixel- and tile-level bands in a single tensor, and set the number of input channels to 926.

-\textbf{JT and TTT.} JT and TTT use a linear task modality decoder that first bilinearly upsamples the input embeddings to the tile size.
-It then passes them through a 2D convolution with a $1\times1$ kernel that reconstructs every band in every task modality at the tile resolution.
-We group the channels by modality and perform global average pooling on the bands of the tile-level modalities, yielding our modality reconstructions.
-In computing the reconstruction losses we use cross-entropy loss for the categorical-valued modalities and MSE loss for the continuous-valued modalities.
+\textbf{JT and TTT.} JT and TTT use a linear task modality decoder that bilinearly upsamples the input embeddings to the tile size and then passes them through a 2D convolution with a $1\times1$ kernel that reconstructs every band in every task modality at the tile resolution.
+We group the channels by modality and perform global average pooling on the bands of the tile-level modalities, yielding the modality reconstructions.
+For the reconstruction losses we use cross-entropy loss and MSE loss for the categorical- and continuous-valued modalities, respectively.